tgu-ltd/mjs/README.md

 ~$ mjs server 192.168.5.1 loglevel debug logtocon true topics "#"
 ```

-This example assumes that a mqtt broker is serving on 127.0.0.1 port 1883.
+This below example assumes that a mqtt broker is serving on 127.0.0.1 port 1883.
 If we now run this command ...

 ```bash
 ~$ mjs topics "#"
 ```

-A mqtt client will start listing for all topics on ip:port 127.0.0.1:1883.
+A mqtt client will start listening for all topics on ip:port 127.0.0.1:1883.
 If we send a message to a mqtt server like thus ...

 ```bash